bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 or a reference.
 The use of a reference in place of a value allows for a client to optimize requests to the AS.

-Some references, such as for the [RC's keys](#request-key-reference) or the [requested resources](#request-resource-reference), can be managed statically through an admin console or developer portal provided by the AS or RS.
+Some references, such as for the [RC instance's identity](#request-instance) or the [requested resources](#request-resource-reference), can be managed statically through an admin console or developer portal provided by the AS or RS.
+The developer of the RC can include these values in their code for a more efficient and compact request.

 If desired, the AS MAY also generate and return some of these references dynamically to the RC in its response to facilitate multiple interactions with the same software.
 The RC SHOULD use these references in future requests in lieu of sending the associated data